Tzerrim/TelegrammBot/README.md

 2. VK part:
 * Get data from VK page and send it to Teletgam part
 * In future to post info on commynity wall
-3. DB part: Store data: tabletops, players, characters, books, book lists
+3. DB part: Store data: tabletops, players, characters, books, homerules